 How do you enroll in Hertz President’s Circle status?

-The process of registering for Hertz President’s Circle status couldn’t be much easier.
-If you want to make this as simple as possible, you can enroll for your Hertz status at this link.
-Note that:
+The process of registering for Hertz President’s Circle status couldn’t be much easier:

-- If you already have a Hertz Gold Plus Rewards account, you’ll just have to provide your name, email address, and Hertz Gold Plus Rewards number
+- If you already have a Hertz Gold Plus Rewards account, register at this link; you’ll just have to provide your name, email address, and Hertz Gold Plus Rewards number

 Upon successfully completing these steps, your status should be updated within 24-72 hours (in my case, my status was updated within roughly one day).

 It’s interesting that you don’t even have to provide your card number, or anything along those lines.
 I’m not sure what kind of verification happens on the back-end, but I did receive an email shortly after registering claiming that my “account has been verified.”

 Like I said, you can just do the process as outlined above, though if you want to get to the page with that link on your own, just log into your Capital One account, and click on the “Redeem” button at the top left of the page.